 - Aqueous species equilibria based on thermodynamic data for aqueous components, including H+ (pH), bicarbonate (alkalinity), calcium, magnesium, sodium, potassium, chloride, nitrogen, sulfur, manganese, arsenic, and chromium.
+Thermodynamic data for Cr(III) hydrolysis species were taken from Rai et al. (2004).
 In most cases, ion concentrations were based on measured values, except for chloride, which was adjusted in the model to achieve charge balance. - Redox equilibria for redox active components, including Cr(III)/Cr(VI), O(-II)/O(0), N(0)/N(III)/N(V), Fe(II)/Fe(III), Mn(II)/Mn(IV), S(-II)/S(VI), As(III)/(V), and organic carbon; specifically, ethanol [C(-II)] going to carbonate [C(VI)]. - Kinetic oxidation of ethanol with a 20-day half-life.
-This was accomplished in the model by introducing ethanol as a non-redox-active species, then kinetically converting it to a redox-active species that instantaneously reacts with the other redox-active components listed above. - Mineral solubility equilibria, including the Fe(II)/(III)-oxides Fe(II)(OH)3 (ferrihydrite), Fe(II/III)3O4 (magnetite), and Fe(II)OH2 (green rust); ferrous sulfates and sulfides Fe(II)SO4 (melanterite), Fe(II)S2 (pyrite), and Fe(II)S (mackinawite); chromium(III) hydroxides Cr(OH)3 and Fe3Cr(OH)12 (Sass and Rai, 1987); and the manganese(IV) oxide MnO2 (pyrolusite).
+This was accomplished in the model by introducing ethanol as a non-redox-active species, then kinetically converting it to a redox-active species that instantaneously reacts with the other redox-active components listed above. - Mineral solubility equilibria, including the Fe(II)/(III)-oxides Fe(III)(OH)3 (ferrihydrite), Fe(II/III)3O4 (magnetite), and Fe(II)OH2 (green rust); ferrous sulfates and sulfides Fe(II)SO4 (melanterite), Fe(II)S2 (pyrite), and Fe(II)S (mackinawite); chromium(III) hydroxides Cr(OH)3 and Fe3Cr(OH)12 (Sass and Rai 1987; Rai et al. 2004); and the manganese(IV) oxide MnO2 (pyrolusite).
 Dissolution and precipitation were allowed to proceed to equilibrium for all phases except pyrolusite (see Section 5.3.3) and Fe3Cr(OH)12; the latter was given a kinetically limited oxidative dissolution rate based on the observation that this phase is highly stable to reoxidation in the presence of oxygen (e.g., Eary and Rai 1987; Hwang et al. 2002).
 Additionally, to limit the consumption of ferrihydrite by the formation of magnetite, some supersaturation of magnetite was assumed, as described below. - Adsorption of manganese, arsenic, and ferrous iron to iron oxides via a surface complexation model (SCM) (see Sections 5.3.2 and 5.4.2). - Release of arsenic via reductive dissolution of an arsenic-containing iron oxide (see Section 5.4.3). - pH buffering by the solid phase via an ion exchange reaction.
 This is based on ISPT observations that the actual changes in groundwater pH were minimal in spite of redox reactions that might normally cause large changes in pH, such as organic carbon oxidation and iron reductive dissolution.